Wannier-Orbital theory and ARPES for the quasi-1D conductor LiMo$_{6}$O$_{17}$: Six-band tight-binding Hamiltonian

 above the center of the gap.
-Note that this differs from the on-site $xy$ energy $\tau _{0}=$ $47\,\left( 147\right) \,\left[ 203\right] $ by the alternating sum over the even-numbered hops in (\ref{lin}).
-Hence, the reason why the ARPES-refined value of the Fermi level for half-filling is 150 meV below $\tau _{0},$ and thereby closer to the center of the gap than the LDA value shifted by 100 meV, is caused by the refinement of the $\tau _{2}$ value.
-In App.~\ref{SectDisp} the $k_{Fb}$-value measured by ARPES is 0.254 for both samples G and H. The Fermi level is thus approximately $\tau \left( 0.254\right) $=$75~$meV rather than 53 meV above the center of the gap.
-The value of the coefficient to $\left\vert k_{b}\right\vert -\frac{1}{4 }$ in the lower line of Eq.$~$(\ref{lin}), times $b,$ yields the Fermi velocity at half filling:
+According to Eq.~(\ref{lin}), this differs from the on-site $xy$ energy, $\tau _{0}=$ $47\,\left( 147\right) \,\left[ 203 \right] ,$ by the alternating sum 2$\left( -\tau _{2}+\tau _{4}-..\right) $.
+Hence, the reason why the ARPES-refined value of the Fermi level for half-filling is 150 meV below $\tau _{0}$ --and thereby closer to the center of the gap than the LDA value shifted by 100 meV-- is caused by the refinement of the $\tau _{2}$ value.
+In Sect.~\ref{SectFS} of Paper III, the average $k_{Fb}$-value measured by ARPES at $33$ eV is 0.254.
+The Fermi level is thus approximately $\tau \left( 0.254\right) $=$75~$meV rather than 53 meV above the center of the gap.